 Institute for Energy Research.

 Whilst highly convenient, our mobile gadgets create one of the biggest challenges in data governance.
 Of all the ITAD myths, the factory-reset gives a huge sense of false security when it comes to your responsibility to protect company data.
 It is one of most common ITAD mistakes.
-It will not ensure complete data destruction; much like permanently deleting laptop files, (ADD HYPERLINK ONCE THE LAST BLOG HAS BEEN UPLOADED TO YOUR SITE) your sensitive data remains on your device.
+It will not ensure complete data destruction; much like permanently deleting laptop files, your sensitive data remains on your device.

 The only way to ensure full data erasure is with advanced specialist software via your ITAD partner.
 IT asset disposal companies can guarantee their data erasure service and mobile device recycling.
 They can also provide dedicated, specialist collection of non-renewable, toxic battery materials.